Borrelia mayonii

 Borrelia mayonii is a Gram-negative, host-associated spirochete that is capable of causing Lyme disease.
-This organism can infect various vertebrate and invertebrate hosts such as humans and ticks, primarily Ixodes scapularis.
-Migratory songbirds play a role in the dispersal of the tick vector, Ixodes scapularis, across long distances, indirectly dispersing Borrelia mayonii as well.
+This organism can infect various vertebrate hosts such as humans via the bite of a black legged tick.

 Phylogenetic information

 Borrelia mayonii was identified as a sensu lato (broad sense), genospecies (Bbsl) of the known microbe, Borrelia burgdorferi.
 A genospecies is a cluster of organisms with similar core genes that usually does not undergo genetic recombination with diverged organisms.
 Two isolates, gene strains, of B. mayonii, named MN14-1420 and MN14-1539, were sequenced, process of arranging a chain of genetic information to match up to a specific organism's genetic code, and compared to the genome or genetic material of Borrelia burgdorferi.
 With a nucleotide similarity of 93.83% in the linear chromosome compared to other known genospecies, B. mayonii can be considered a new genospecies (Bbsl).